Interdisciplinary Network for the Study of Subcultures, Popular Music and Social Change

 AHRC Networking Project: Subcultures, Popular Music and Social Change

 a) Riotous Youth (18 October 2013): This symposium seeks to explore the relationship between popular culture and the urban disturbances of the 1980s and 2011.
 Firstly, the ways in which popular culture has fed into the collective memory of the riots' legacy will be explored.
 Secondly, the more recent disturbances will be traced back to the 1980s through analysis of the ways in which responses to the riots of 2011 constituted a reimagining of the past.
 Throughout, the importance of locality and local memory will be brought to the fore and the symposium will include academics, musicians and writers whose work have been informed by urban disturbances past and present.
 A special issue of the IARS' Youth Voice Journal will be based on the symposium.

 "Retelling the Riots!
 Music, Community and Civic Unrest" was held on 18 October 2013 at the St Werburgh's Centre in Bristol.
 Click here for more information

 b) Sound Affects (15 April 2014): The focus here will be on popular music.
 In particular, the symposium will ask how, in understanding the relationship - over time - between subcultures, music and social change, we should research and analyse the particular contribution made by music.
 Has it, as some have suggested, provided a 'soundtrack' to social history, merely illustrating or symbolising the 'real' business of change; or has it played a more direct part in constituting identities and mobilising action?
 To answer such questions, the symposium will draw on expertise from historians, political scientists, music scholars and others to develop a framework for the analysis of music's role.

-The Sounds Affects event will be held on 15 April 2014 at the University of East Anglia.
-See our events page for more information
+The Sounds Affects event was held on 15 April 2014 at the University of East Anglia.
+For more details please click here